Dino Bravo

-Adolfo Bresciano (/it/; August 6, 1948 – March 10, 1993), better known by the ring name Dino Bravo (/it/), was an Italian-Canadian professional wrestler and promoter.
+Adolfo Bresciano (/it/; August 6, 1948 – March 10, 1993), better known by the ring name Dino Bravo (/it/), was an Italian-Canadian professional wrestler and promoter and alleged organized crime figure.

 After training under Gino Brito, Bravo started his career in Montreal in the 1970s, working for Lutte Internationale.
 He became one of the top wrestling stars of Canada; winning several major titles including the Canadian International Heavyweight Championship six times, the NWA Canadian Heavyweight Championship (Toronto version) and the NWA Mid-Atlantic Tag Team Championship.
-He later signed with the World Wide Wrestling Federation (later the World Wrestling Federation, now World Wrestling Entertainment), where as a partner to Dominic DeNucci he won the WWWF World Tag Team Championship.
-He was also the sole holder of the WWF Canadian Championship before the title was abandoned in 1986.
+He later signed with the World Wide Wrestling Federation (now World Wrestling Entertainment), where as a partner to Dominic DeNucci he won the WWWF World Tag Team Championship.
+Bravo was also the sole holder of the WWF Canadian Championship before the title was abandoned in 1986.

 After leaving professional wrestling, Bravo became involved in organized crime, allegedly working for the Cotroni crime family of Montreal.
-He was killed in his home by multiple gunshots in March 1993, and his murder remains unsolved.
+He was killed in an apparent gangland slaying at his Laval, Quebec home by multiple gunshots in March 1993.
+His murder remains unsolved.

 Early life

-Adolfo Bresciano was born in the commune of Campobasso, Molise, Italy, to Cecilia (née Cacchione) and Mario (later Maurice) Bresciano.
+Adolfo Bresciano was born in the comune of Campobasso, Molise, Italy, to Cecilia (née Cacchione) and Mario (later Maurice) Bresciano.
 The family emigrated to Canada when Bresciano was young, settling in the Centre-Sud neighbourhood of the Montreal borough of Ville-Marie.
 Bresciano started training in amateur wrestling from the age of 12.